seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-**Source quality decides publication, not repetition.** Admissible: primary official sources, the exchange, the protocol, the regulator, central banks, institutional market and fund-flow data, named analysts with a track record.
+**Source quality decides publication, not repetition.** Admissible: primary official sources, the exchange, the protocol, the regulator, central banks, institutional market and fund-flow data, and named analysts with a track record — **the last of these only for a DATE or a FACT they are first to publish, never for a direction.** An attributable research desk saying «the vote is scheduled for the 14th» is a source; the same desk saying «we are bullish» is an opinion, and this system's whole standing is that direction comes from geometry and catalysts, not from conviction borrowed at second hand.
 Inadmissible as the sole basis: retail articles, SEO aggregators, recycled headlines, anonymous commentary, social posts. **Wide repetition is not evidence** — a catalyst carried only by aggregators is not published.